symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 Environment
 ===========

-The setup scripts are automated using **docker**.
-To run a test net or node, you will need to have installed the following tools:
+The setup scripts are automated using **Docker**.
+To run a node or test network, you will need to have installed the following tools:

 * `node.js <https://nodejs.org/en/download>`__ version 12 or higher (**It is recommended that you install node.js using** `nvm <https://github.com/nvm-sh/nvm>`__)
 * `docker <https://docs.docker.com/install/>`__